 3. Use encrypted storage devices that require a password.

-4. Avoid using CDs and DVDs to store university information as they can be lost or copied.
+4. Avoid using external storage devices, CDs and DVDs to store university information as they can be lost or copied.

 5. Laptops should be full-disk encrypted so data cannot be accessed if the laptop is lost or stolen.